SID finding Guide

 - You must still own the console you played on when you created this savefile.

-- You must have loaded the game from the home menu and then continued to create your savefile without soft resetting at all.
+- You must have loaded the game from the home menu and then continued to create your savefile without soft resetting in between at all.

 Guaranteed shiny method